 You cannot delete these columns or else your data will stop syncing.

 - You can either get the extension directly from the Google Workspace Marketplace or from your sheet.
 Click Extensions, scroll down to Add-ons, and Get add-ons.

 - Install the Unito Spreadsheet Sync add-on and follow the instructions in the pop-up.

-- Click extensions again, look for Unito in the drop-down menu then click Get started with Unito.
+- Click extensions again, look for Unito in the drop-down menu then click Open Unito.

 - Now, click Add 2 columns before going to Unito.
 Doing so will add two columns: UnitoID and Last Modified.

 Connect Google Sheets to your Unito account